AllenNeuralDynamics/aind-file-standards/docs/file_formats/behavior_videos.md

 #### Preview videos and poster images

-Each camera folder SHOULD also hold a preview video, `video_preview.mp4`, and a poster image, `video_poster.jpg`, beside the primary video.
+Each camera folder MAY also hold a preview video, `video_preview.mp4`, and a poster image, `video_poster.jpg`, beside the primary video.
 A preview is a copy of the primary video at a lower frame rate, for streaming to a browser or dashboard.
 A poster is one frame, which a QC page or `<video poster=...>` can show without decoding video.

 ```plaintext
 📦behavior-videos